45 BEST Things To Do In Banff In Winter

 Hike Up Sulphur Mountain

-Still wondering what to do in Banff in the winter?
-Hiking Sulphur Mountain is a fun half day adventure!
-Sulphur Mountain is easily one of the most popular hikes in Banff National Park.
-It’s a beautiful hike up to the Banff Gondola boardwalk that provides visitors with astonishing views over the Bow Valley.
+Hiking Sulphur Mountain is a fun half day adventure not too far from Downtown Banff!
+Sulphur Mountain is a beautiful hike up to the Banff Gondola boardwalk that provides visitors with astonishing views over the Bow Valley.

-Due to its proximity to Banff town, and the fact that you can take the Banff Gondola up to the peak instead of sweating it out on the trail means that Sulphur Mountain becomes very busy – but not in the winter!
-With a pair of microspikes and some hiking poles, you’ll be able to tackle the trail up in no time.
+Due to its proximity to Downtown Banff and the fact that you can take the Banff Gondola up to the peak instead of sweating it out on the trail, means Sulphur Mountain can become very busy – but not in the winter!
+With a pair of microspikes and some hiking poles, you’ll be able to tackle the trail up in just a few hours.

 Head Up the Banff Gondola

 A ride to the top takes eight minutes and climbs to 2281 meters (7486 ft) above sea level.
 You climb 698 meters very quickly, and when you reach the top, you are on Sulphur Mountain.
-You’ll be able to enjoy the Sky Bistro, indoor coffee shop, interactive learning center, and the fantastic boardwalk on top, allowing for excellent viewing.
+Once at the top you can enjoy dinner at the Sky Bistro (reservations recommended), indoor coffee shop, interactive learning center, and the fantastic boardwalk, allowing for excellent viewing.

 The Banff Gondola isn’t cheap, starting at $60 for adults, with prices fluctuating depending on day and time.
 However, if you have young kids or grandparents with mobility issues, the Banff Gondola is a great way to get them to the summit of a mountain easily, especially in winter!

 What is Nightrise?
-The Banff Nightrise is an interactive experience created by multimedia studio Moment Factory in partnership with the Stoney Nakoda Nation.
-Nightrise is an immersive and interactive journey that transforms Sulphur Mountain after dark with lights, projections, and riveting soundscapes from mid-November to mid-March only.
+Banff Nightrise is an interactive experience created by multimedia studio Moment Factory in partnership with the Stoney Nakoda Nation.
+It is an immersive journey that transforms Sulphur Mountain after dark with lights, projections, and riveting soundscapes from mid-November to mid-March only.

 Get Those Mount Rundle Views

 Mount Rundle is one of the most famous mountains in Canada and a top sight to see in Banff in the winter.
 It’s an icon of Banff and will make you feel incredibly small any time of day.
-Mount Rundle is best seen at sunrise and sunset.
+It’s seen in many photographs from the Rockies, and is best seen at sunrise and sunset.

-Thankfully, in the winter, the sun rises late (sometimes 9 am!).
-In the winter, you can catch sunset between 4:30-6:30 pm, depending on the month.
+Thankfully, in the winter, the sun rises late (sometimes 9 a.m.!).
+You can catch sunset between 4:30 and 6:30 p.m., depending on the month so you never have to wake up too early or stay our too late like you do in the summer for great photos.
 My favorite spot to see Mount Rundle is from Vermilion Lakes or the Mount Norquay Lookout.

 Spot Wildlife